Table of Contents

 The flexibility makes this profession very attractive to re-enterers, as the school schedule affords time for attending to family needs, and the part-time positions allow one to ease back into the work world.
 With the numbers of Montessori schools increasing in most areas of the country, there is a good supply of positions open, even in smaller communities and internationally.

 Training is available and feasible.
 The majority of courses are relatively inexpensive in comparison to other forms of professional retraining, and the acquired skills of observation, communication, and individualized coaching have utility outside of the classroom.
-A number of teachers augment their practice by assisting parents, conducting workshops, or providing in-home educational counseling.
+A number of teachers augment their practice by assisting parents, conducting workshops, or providing in-home educational counselling.

 Montessori instruction on top of that offers the promise of longevity and personal advancement.
 Teachers have opportunities to assume leadership positions, specialize in specific areas of child development, or train new teachers.
 Most notably, this career path reverses the typical effect of a career hiatus.
 It offers meaningful engagement, flexible scheduling, and consistent employment prospects, with life experience weighed on par with formal qualifications, thus providing a highly attractive option for individuals seeking a fresh start.